Making Subject Choices at Age 12-14

-- Schools must ensure that all young people take a range of subjects so your child will have to continue with core subjects including English, science and maths.
+- Schools must ensure that all young people take a range of subjects so your child will have to continue with certain core disciplines including English, science and maths.
 Some schools make other subjects compulsory.

 - It’s not possible for all schools to offer all subjects.
-Choices are usually made from groups of subjects – the humanities, design and technology, the arts and languages.
+Choices are usually made from groups of disciplines – the humanities, design and technology, the arts and modern foreign languages.
 Timetabling issues can also mean that your son or daughter is restricted in the choices they can make.

 - Schools in England may encourage pupils to take English Baccalaureate subjects (English, maths, a language, history or geography, and the sciences/computer science).

 - In Wales, it’s possible to achieve the Welsh Baccalaureate at Foundation or National level.

 - Some subjects can be picked up at a later stage in your child’s education, but for others, e.g. languages or art and design, they will usually need the GCSE/National before progressing.

 - It may be possible to take some new subjects, e.g. business or engineering.

 - Some schools and colleges offer vocational programmes, such as those leading to an AQA Level 1/2 Award, OCR Level 1/2 Cambridge National qualification, BTEC Level 1/2 Tech Award or WJEC Level 1/2 Award.

 - Reforms to GCSEs in England and Wales – including a new 9-1 grading system in England – have been phased in.

 Once they have found out what subjects and courses are available, encourage your son or daughter to ask themselves some searching questions.